Mojo Marinade

 Grilled mojo chicken thighs on a speckled white plate atop a light blue surface.
 The chicken thighs are garnished with orange & lime wedges & zest.

-Earlier this spring, I was wrapping up recipe testing for PWWB’s grill marinade line up & something felt a little incomplete.
-We mastered some awesome staples, we explored lots of delicious global flavors, but something was missing: a sunshiney & bright citrus marinade.
+Earlier this spring, I was wrapping up recipe testing for PWWB’s grill marinade line up and something felt a little incomplete.
+We mastered some awesome staples, we explored lots of delicious global flavors, but something was missing: a sunshiney and bright citrus marinade.

-Enter mojo, an easy marinade filled with bright, citrusy, & warm Cuban-inspired flavor.
-This homemade mojo marinade was highly requested from the PWWB community on Instagram, & I’m so excited to share it with you today!
-It pairs with just about anything, & it couldn’t be easier to make.
+Enter mojo, an easy marinade filled with bright, citrusy, and warm Cuban-inspired flavor.
+This homemade mojo marinade was highly requested from the PWWB community on Instagram, and I’m so excited to share it with you today!
+It pairs with just about anything, and it couldn’t be easier to make.

 Cuban-Style Mojo Marinade – Recipe Highlights